MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/using-winusb-api-to-communicate-with-a-usb-device.md

 1. Allocate a 1-byte data buffer and load the data into the buffer that specifies the elements that should be lit by setting the appropriate bits.
 1. Construct a setup packet in a caller-allocated **[WINUSB_SETUP_PACKET](/windows/win32/api/winusb/ns-winusb-winusb_setup_packet)** structure.
 Initialize the members to represent the request type and data as follows:
-   - The *RequestType* member specifies request direction.
-It's set to 0, which indicates host-to-device data transfer.
+   - The *RequestType* member specifies request direction. *RequestType* is set to 0, indicating host-to-device data transfer.
 For device-to-host transfers, set RequestType to 1.
-   - The *Request* member is set to the vendor-defined code for this request, 0xD8.
-It's defined for convenience as SET_BARGRAPH_DISPLAY.
+   - The *Request* member is set to the vendor-defined code for this request, 0xD8. *Request* is defined as SET_BARGRAPH_DISPLAY for convenience.
    - The *Length* member is set to the size of the data buffer.
    - The *Index* and *Value* members aren't required for this request, so they're set to zero.